AchrefHemissi/amazon_products_scraper/README.md

 - Add an API service to `docker-compose.yml` so MongoDB + API run with one command.
 - Improve frontend UX (faceted filters, infinite scroll, caching).

-Legal & license
+Legal & License
 ---------------
 - This project is a demo.
-Scraping Amazon may violate their Terms of Service — use responsibly and respect robots.txt.
-For production use, prefer official APIs or licensed data.
+Scraping Amazon may violate their Terms of Service — use responsibly and respect `robots.txt`.
-- Add your preferred license file to the repo.
+  For production use, prefer official APIs or licensed data sources.
+- This project is released under the **Educational Use License (EUL)**.
+  You are free to use, copy, and modify this code **for learning and non-commercial purposes only**.
+  Any commercial use, redistribution, or resale is **strictly prohibited** without prior written permission.

+Copyright (c) 2025 Mohamemd Achref Hemissi.
+All rights reserved.